 When asked why credit-based insurance rating works, APCI also states: “We don’t know exactly why.
 Some theorize that people who are fastidious in managing their credit are similarly disposed in other areas of their lives.
 Regardless of the actual reason why, it’s important to remember insurers are not legally required to provide an explanation as to why a particular rating factor is predictive.”

-Whichever way you lean on the fairness question, the important thing to remember is that credit-based insurance rating happens in most states.
-There’s a good chance your credit factors into your insurance premium, and cheaper rates are just another reason to keep your score up.
+Whichever way you lean on the fairness question, the important thing to remember is that credit-based insurance rating happens in most states, and affordability concerns have intensified as overall premiums rose in recent years BLS CPI.
+There’s a good chance your credit factors into your insurance premium (except in states that prohibit it), and regulators are increasingly focused on governance and fairness testing for models that use credit and other external data Colorado DOI NY DFS.

 Tips for Raising Your Credit Score and Insurance Score

 The trick to building credit is to be prudent and take it slow.
 Don’t open too many lines of credit right off the bat or spend more than you can pay off on a monthly basis.
-Simple steps to raise credit include:
+Simple steps to raise credit include, along with checking your reports for errors and understanding your rights to adverse-action notices and dispute processes if credit affects your insurance pricing CFPB NAIC:

 Learn more with this article about how young people can raise low credit scores — or start building credit if they’re currently at zero.